 - Roast the chicken for 45 minutes to crisp up the skin, then lower the heat to 350 degree F. If the skin is brown, cover the chicken loosely with foil and continue roasting for another 75 - 90 minutes.
 (My chicken was exactly 8 pounds and it was finished in 2 hours total.)
 To test the chicken for doneness, stick a knife down between the drumstick and the breast.
 If the juices run out clear, the chicken is ready.

 - Remove the chicken from the oven and carefully lift it out of the juices.
 Place it on a platter and cover with foil to keep it warm.

-- Place the saute pan with the chicken juices over another burner.
+- Place the sauté pan with the chicken juices over another burner.
 Heat the burner to medium heat and whisk in the flour.
 Add the chicken stock, then salt and pepper to taste.
-(You may need as much as 3/4 tsp. salt, depending on how salty the juices and stock are.
+(You may need as much as 3/4 teaspoon salt, depending on how salty the juices and stock are.
 Start with a little salt and add more.)
 Bring the gravy to a boil and whisk.
 Continue simmering and stirring until the gravy is thick enough to coat a spoon.

 - To serve: Cut the chicken into pieces and distribute onto plates.
 Spoon the grilled veggies next to the chicken and drizzle honey orange gravy over both the chicken and veggies.